Python Good Starting

 3.7.17

-* 3.11.9 # (the * represent the version you are using at this moment)
+* 3.11.9 # (the * represents the active version)

 3.12.0